 ChristianAnswers.Net WebBible Encyclopedia

-Meaning: banning; i.e., placing under a “ban,” or devoting to utter destruction
+Meaning: banned; i.e., placed under a “ban,” broken rock, or devoted to utter destruction